YTO - SYD

 • Getting to Sydney’s city centre from Sydney Kingsford Smith Airport is simple.
 Sydney Bus line 400 connects the airport and city center, stopping at a number of locations along the way, while trains from the airport merge into the City Circle line that travels into central Sydney.

-Top 3 airlines serving from Toronto to Sydney
+Reviews of the top 3 airlines flying from Toronto to Sydney

 See real verified KAYAK customer reviews for airlines flying from Toronto to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.